onzag/itemize/docs/advanced/text-specs.md

 # Text Specs

-The standard rich text editor can use its own configuration but by default it is
+This file represents the text specification for itemize that should allow to create feature rich applicaitons as well as templates using its own form, the text specs represent fully valid HTML.

+The purpose of the text specs being this meaningful is to provide a design platform in order to separate programming work from design work

 ## Text

-If there is no text, and no other sort of visible media, nor spaces the value should be null
+The text is represented as a string, however null is also a valid value, this is for when there's no text (as in an empty string); for such the value should be null and is considered equivalent to null

 ## Images

-During edition if there is a image the image should be formed in this form
+Any images that are added to the text should be compounded like this

 ```html
 <div class="image">